Agroecology on the agenda for the next Science Bar

 • Location: Brasserie Le Dôme, 2 Avenue Georges Clémenceau, Montpellier.

-• Free admission, subject to availability.
+• Admission is free, subject to availability.